SHubhamanjk/rag-powered-fullstack-learning-platform/Frontend/README.md

 - Generate custom quizzes
 - Create visual mind maps

+### Memory Vault
+- **Two modes**: `/add` (save notes / upload files) and `/search` (query your vault)
+- Upload files with optional description and get them indexed for semantic search
+- Save quick notes/snippets that become searchable
+- Voice notes: record audio → transcribe → save as a searchable note
+- Ask questions in natural language; when you request a file, the UI can show a **download button** (time-limited link)

 ### Quiz System
 - MCQ and descriptive questions
 - AI-powered evaluation